-[1] The cost must be reasonable and will not normally exceed evening meal subsistence rates

-[2] The primary purpose of the entertainment must be to entertain non-employees (including students) i.e. the simple presence of non-employees is not enough to justify a claim, their presence must be the main purpose of the event

-[3] There must a clear benefit to the College from providing the entertainment

-[4] The provision of entertainment must not be seen to bring the College into disrepute.

-[5] The entertainment should not include anything other than the provision of food, a modest amount of alcohol and any incidental costs such as a taxi to the restaurant.

-6.3.5 Entertainment allowances for specific College Offices are approved from time to time by the Governing Body on the advice of the Finance Committee.
-The College Accountant will send claim forms annually to the holders of those College Offices.

-6.3.6 Expense claims for other entertaining, which must be supported by receipts, must be authorised by a College Officer after consultation with the Bursar.
-Authorisation and submission of a claim for payment for entertaining is a declaration that the cost was incurred wholly, necessarily, and exclusively for College purposes.

-6.3.7 In authorising entertainment expenditure, College Officers are also undertaking that, if in any case tax is subsequently levied, any cost which is not recoverable from the individual beneficiaries will fall on the budget of the Department concerned.
+- [1] The cost must be reasonable and will not normally exceed evening meal subsistence rates - [2] The primary purpose of the entertainment must be to entertain non-employees (including students) i.e. the simple presence of non-employees is not enough to justify a claim, their presence must be the main purpose of the event - [3] There must a clear benefit to the College from providing the entertainment. - [4] The provision of entertainment must not be seen to bring the College into disrepute. - [5] The entertainment should not include anything other than the provision of food, a modest amount of alcohol and any incidental costs such as a taxi to the restaurant. - 6.3.5 Entertainment allowances for specific College Offices are approved from time to time by the Governing Body on the advice of the Finance Committee. - 6.3.6 Expense claims for other entertaining, which must be supported by receipts, must be authorised by a College Officer after consultation with the Bursar.
+Authorisation and submission of a claim for payment for entertaining is a declaration that the cost was incurred wholly, necessarily, and exclusively for College purposes. - 6.3.7 In authorising entertainment expenditure, College Officers are also undertaking that, if in any case tax is subsequently levied, any cost which is not recoverable from the individual beneficiaries will fall on the budget of the Department concerned.